← All comparisons

 Bottom line

-Datadog leads on raw execution quality and integration breadth.
-If your agent needs to observe a heterogeneous stack through one API, Datadog has the highest reliability and the most comprehensive coverage.
-The dual API key + app key auth is annoying but manageable.
+Datadog leads the current scorecard at 9.0 aggregate, with 9.0 execution and 9.1 access readiness.
+If your agent needs to observe a heterogeneous stack through one API, Datadog has the cleanest score-backed default.
+The dual API key + app key auth is manageable, but the real governance issue is what the agent is allowed to do after telemetry becomes an action trigger.